galaxyproject/training-material/topics/proteomics/tutorials/proteome_annotation/tutorial.md

 # Filtering out technical contaminants

 A group of 10 proteins were identified in both “technical” control samples with an enrichment in EBC samples below a fixed threshold.
-These proteins were thus considered to be technical contaminants (see list of proteins in Table 4 in [_Lacombe et al. 2018_](https://www.ncbi.nlm.nih.gov/pubmed/29189203)) and have to be removed from the initial dataset.
+These proteins were thus considered to be technical contaminants (see list of proteins in Table 4 in {% cite Lacombe2018 %} and have to be removed from the initial dataset.

 > ### {% icon hands_on %} Hands-on: Remove the contaminants
 >
 > 1. **Filter by keywords and/or numerical value** {% icon tool %} with the following parameters:
->    - {% icon param-file %} *"Input file"*: `Lacombe_et_al_2017.txt` (Input dataset)
+>    - {% icon param-file %} *"Input file"*: `Lacombe_et_al_2017_OK.txt` (Input dataset)
->    - Keep default option `Yes` for *"Does file contain header?"*
 >    - *"Operation"*: `Discard`.
 We want to remove technical contaminants.
->    - Keep the `OR` option (by default) for the **operator** parameter.
-We don't need that parameter for a single filter.
->    - First add a  {% icon param-repeat %} *"Insert Filter by keywords"* box with a list of keywords to be filtered out.
-In this case, keywords are list of Uniprot accession numbers.
+>    - {% icon param-repeat %} *"Insert Filter by keywords"*
->    - The *"Column number on which to apply the filter"*, in this case is the column that contains Uniprot accession numbers (`c1` as by default).
+>      - *"Column number on which to apply the filter"*: `c1`
->    - *"Search for exact match ?"* You can perform exact or partial match with the keywords entered.
-Partial match is set by default.
-We keep default option `No` in this tutorial.
->    - To *"Enter keywords"*, you can either copy and paste list of keywords to the text area or choose a file that contains keywords in text format, in which each lines contains a keyword.
-Here we choose to `copy/paste` the following list of Uniprot accession number `P04264 P35908 P13645 Q5D862 Q5T749 Q8IW75 P81605 P22531 P59666 P78386`
+>      - *"Copy/paste keywords to find (keep or discard)"*: `P04264 P35908 P13645 Q5D862 Q5T749 Q8IW75 P81605 P22531 P59666 P78386`
 >
 >    > ### {% icon comment %} Outputs
 >    > - **Filtered_Lacombe_et_al_2017.txt - Discarded_lines**: output list with the ten proteins (contaminants) removed from the original dataset (10 proteins)